Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★★★★☆

-: slopes, side country, park, moguls.
-These skis are perfect for everything except deep powder.
-This
+: groomed slopes, sidecountry, park, moguls.
+This ski is for everything except deep powder.

-The NOMAD 105 is the flagship model, and once you ride these skis you'll understand what kind of skis ICELANTICSKI makes.
+The NOMAD105 is the flagship model, and riding this ski will show you what kind of skis ICELANTICSKI makes.

-The flex feels stiff to the touch, but once you start skiing it becomes smooth and conveys information from the snow surface well.
-The thickness of the tip and tail may be a concern from the appearance, but when you try turning, the rails bite in quickly and you can turn smoothly.
+The flex feels stiff to the touch, but once you start skiing, it becomes smooth and transmits information from the snow surface very well.
+The width of the tip and tail, which might be a concern at first glance, actually allows the rails to grip quickly and enables smooth turns.

-In addition, the center camber provides firm support, so you can turn with confidence in any condition.
+Also, the center camber provides firm support, so you can confidently go into turns in any condition.

 Ski ③ Review